jibarra/krystalandjose-website/content/visiting-our-home.md

 #### Remotes

 ![Basement TV remotes](/static/img/basement-tv-remotes.jpeg)
-We hae an NVIDIA Shield remote (left) and a Samsung TV remote (right).
+We have an NVIDIA Shield remote (left) and a Samsung TV remote (right).

 The Samsung TV remote can be used to turn on the TV display, change input sources, and adjust TV volume.